Aso Volcano Museum 阿蘇火山博物館

 Audio guides available

 Most of the display information is in Japanese, but you can make use of the free multi-language audio guide.
+Films on the third floor display subtitles in English, Chinese, Korean and French.
 Museum exhibits vary in quality, but there is plenty to entertain and inform, with games to occupy younger visitors.
-Find the cafe and souvenir shop on the first floor.
+On the ground floor is the Mt.
+Aso Visitor Centre, and a cafe and souvenir shop.

 The local area

-Ask for a free walking map of the area and go exploring after your visit.
+From an easy walk along the Kusasenri plain to a real high mountain climb, get a free walking map of the area, and go exploring after your visit.
 Take heed of weather reports, especially in winter, when it can suddenly turn cold and snowy.
 If the cafe doesn't meet your fancy, some cafeteria-style restaurants serving buffets and the local specialty, horse meat, are a few doors down from the museum.